cacticouncil/lounge-lizard/README.md

 * Run `nvm install 10.9.0`
 * Run `nvm use 10.9.0`
 * Now, in a terminal, go to the local repository and run `git submodule update --init`
-* Create a symlink with the ms-teams-client module by running `npm link vendor/ms-teams-client/`
 * Install dependencies with `npm install` and run `npm run-script build`
 * Finally, to run the executable application, run `npm run start`